Cinnamon Apple Bread with Homemade Crumble Topping

 This bread is the perfect way to usher in the fall season.
 Filled with the taste and smell of autumn, this apple bread is perfect alongside coffee in the morning, or as a yummy warm dessert fresh out of the oven after dinner.
 Serve along side vanilla ice cream!

-This Cinnamon Apple Bread Is Special Because . . .
+Why This Cinnamon Apple Bread Is Special

 This bread is the perfect way to usher in the fall season.
 Filled with the taste and smell of autumn, this apple bread is perfect alongside coffee in the morning, or as a yummy warm dessert fresh out of the oven after dinner.
 Serve along side vanilla ice cream!

-How to cut the apple for the bread
+How to Cut the Apple for the Bread

 This bread is the perfect way to usher in the fall season.
 Filled with the taste and smell of autumn, this apple bread is perfect alongside coffee in the morning, or as a yummy warm dessert fresh out of the oven after dinner.
 Serve along side vanilla ice cream!